miyurusankalpa/miyurublog/content/blog/adding-ipv6-support-to-s3-in-aws-sdk/index.md

 This will enable S3 dual stack endpoints in the CLI.

-To enable IPv6 in PHP, add use dualstack option to the array:
+To enable IPv6 in PHP, add use dualstack endpoint option to the array:

 ```{diff}
  // Enable dualstack endpoint